 New York City boasts one of the world’s most iconic skylines and we wanted to share our favourite spots from which to gaze upon the best views in New York and the Manhattan skyline.
-From the dizzying heights of its towering skyscrapers to cruising the East River and the Hudson, sipping a cocktail in a panoramic rooftop bar and exploring the neighbouring waterfront parks, there are awesome vantage points both across the city and outside of it from which to enjoy the incredible Manhattan skyline.
+From the dizzying heights of its towering skyscrapers to cruising the East River and the Hudson, sipping a cocktail in a panoramic rooftop bar and exploring the neighboring waterfront parks, there are awesome vantage points of the New York skyline both in Manhattan and the surrounding boroughs from which to enjoy the incredible Manhattan skyline.

 1 | One World Observatory

 Standing in the clouds on the 102nd floor of the One World Trade Center, the One World Observatory offers incredible 360 degree views of the city: the Empire State Building, the Rockefeller, the Statue of Liberty, the Hudson River, the 5 Boroughs and even the Atlantic Ocean are all visible on a clear day.

 We highly reccommend purchasing a skip-the-line ticket in advance to save you time when visiting – check prices now!

 Best views in New York tip: The downtown location gives an awesome perspective of the city in its entirety and the tallest building in Manhattan leads the way for the best view in New York!

 One of New York’s newest outdoor viewing platforms, The Edge towers 100 floors above the Manhattan sidewalks and is the highest outdoor sky deck in the Western Hemisphere.
 Located at 30 Hudson Yards, it’s incredible to step out onto the glass deck and gaze upon all the NYC favorites: to the South you can see One World Trade Center and the Statue of Liberty and, to the North, the Empire State Building and Central Park are among the highlights – check prices now!